dartmouth-cs52/dartmouth-cs52.github.io/lectures/09_routing/index_slides.md

 * we might do something like this no?
 * but what if we wanted to have multiple layouts?
 * and especially if we wanted to change this based on url?
+* could just read the url in - and use that as a bit of state?
+* but lots of checking